openhab/openhab-docs/developers/extensionservices/index.md

 Such a service has to provide a list of available extensions and then can be called in order to install and uninstall them.

 What kind of implementation is chosen is completely up to the solution.
-Suitable mechanisms might be Eclipse p2, Apache Felix FileInstall, Apache Karaf FeatureInstaller, etc.
+Suitable mechanisms might be Apache Felix FileInstall, Apache Karaf FeatureInstaller, etc.
 For testing purposes, openHAB comes with a sample implementation in the bundle `org.eclipse.smarthome.core.extension.sample`.

 Installation and uninstallation requests are executed by a thread pool named "extensionService".